 Transfer files with File Sync Regularly

 To get start, you need to create a LAN using WIFI with aforementioned method, and create a network shared folder.
-Then transfer files between laptop and desktop without USB drive:
+Then transfer files from old PC to new PC without USB drive:

 Step 1.
 Launch AOMEI Backupper Standard.
-Click Backup, and roll to the bottom to click File Sync.
+Click Sync, and then click Basic Sync.

 Step 2.
-Add folders you want to transfer by clicking Add Folders.
+Add folders you want to transfer by clicking Add Folder.

 Step 3.
 Choose the destination location path.
 Here you can select Share/NAS > Add Network Location, and then type in the IP address when required.

 Step 4.
-Check Schedule box, and you can set schedule synchronize within daily, weekly, monthly.
+Check Schedule box, and you can set a schedule to synchronize daily, weekly, or monthly.
 Then click Start Sync.